nelyom/cmdLineTokenizer/README.md

 ###What are our natural rules?

-1. If you are outside quotations marks, SPACE is the separator between arguments.
+1. SPACE is the separator between arguments.
-2. If you are outside quotations marks, a SPACE followed by " will take you inside quotation marks.
+2. If you are outside quotations marks, a SPACE followed by " will take you inside quotation marks, but generates no output.
-3. If you are inside quotation marks, then a second quotation mark followed by a SPACE (or the end of the command line) will signify the end of the quoted block.
+3. If you are inside quotation marks, then a sequence of 2N+1 quotation mark followed by a SPACE (or the end of the command line) will signify the end of the quoted block (note: N can be 0).
+The +1 quotation mark generates no output.
-4. Enclosing quotation marks (i.e. at both ends) are not returned as part of an argument.
+4. All returned arguments trim leading and trailing whitespace.

 Seems simple enough..